Euphredes/Euphredes/README.txt

            Mutany

 New England.
-That is a traitor's title.
+That is a traitor's title,
-Mr. Washington and Company tell me
-England is too incompetent.
+Mr. Cole.
+Mr. Washington and Company tell me England is too incompetent.
 I motion for a Fleet: Mr. Cole, second this motion: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business: to move an idea with at least two legs.

            Sail